|

 In September 1938, as war clouds gathered over Europe, he re-applied to the Air Ministry, who offered him a desk job.
 He wasn't interested; he wanted to fly.
 He kept trying.
 In early 1939, Air Marshal Sir Charles Portal wrote him that, in the event of war, the RAF would "almost certainly" let him fly, if the doctors agreed.

-Powered by 1030 HP Merlin engines, their Mark I Hawker Hurricanes could reach 320 MPH, not quite as fast as contemporary Bf 109s, but with a tighter turing radius, the Hurricanes could hold their own.
+Powered by 1030 HP Merlin engines, their Mark I Hawker Hurricanes could reach 320 MPH, not quite as fast as contemporary Bf 109s, but with a tighter turning radius, the Hurricanes could hold their own.

 Bader made his mark immediately, by sacking two flight leaders, by enforcing discipline, and by raising a holy ruckus when he had difficulty getting spare parts.
 With their morale on the rise, the 242 Sqn fliers chafed to get into the action throughout July and August.
 As part of No. 12 Group, whose bases spread across Britain's midsection, the only times that 242 could engage the Germans was when they flew to a southern field early in the morning.